jeffreycwitt/hn202/docs/knight-of-the-cart.md

 ---
-title: "Beowulf Discussion"
+title: "Knight of the Cart Discussion"
 layout: lecture
-description: "Beowulf Discussion"
+description: "Knight of the Cart Discussion"
 readings:
 published: true
 date: 2024-03-21